espressif/esp-iot-solution/examples/touch/touch_slider_sensor/README.md

 **Note:** This example is for developers testing only.
 It is not intended for production use.

-This example demonstrates how to use the touch_slider_sensor component to implement touch button functionality on ESP32 devices.
+This example demonstrates how to use the touch_slider_sensor component to implement touch slider functionality on ESP32 devices.

 ## How to Use Example